 - Full beach club and inclinator access, towel and Wifi

-- IDR 150k food and drinks credit.
+- IDR 250k food and drinks credit for adult pass.
 This is only valid with the purchase of an adult day pass so not applicable when using the Hungry in Bali book

 - Kayaks, snorkeling equipment and stand-up paddle boards.
 This is subject to tides and availability